 Aegon LifePath Retirement is for people who think they will want to buy an annuity at retirement.
-An annuity is an insurance policy that gives you an annual income during your retirement.
-You would normally buy an annuity from an insurance company using the money that has built up in your account, and this annuity would provide you with a pension for the rest of your life.
+An annuity is an insurance policy that gives you an annual income (commonly known as a 'pension') during your retirement.
+You would normally buy an annuity from an insurance company using the money that has built up in your account.